edwfermon707/kea/doc/sphinx/arm/hooks.rst

   parameter in the container option entry applies to the whole ``sub-options`` list.

+- ``sub-options`` - specifies a list of sub-option configuration similar to the option one.

 For instance this configuration adds a string sub-option in the DHCPv4 ``vendor-encapsulated-options`` (code 43) option.
 Note this option in last resort encapsulates the ``vendor-encapsulated-options`` space.